 Dealerships face many challenges when it comes to attracting and hiring top talent for open roles.
-Unemployment is at a historic low, many dealership roles have high turnover rates and few job seekers are interested in retail automotive careers.
+To name a few, many dealership roles have high turnover rates and few job seekers are interested in retail automotive careers.

 Given these challenges, now more than ever, it’s critical for your dealership to meet job seeker expectations and sell qualified talent on the opportunity joining your team presents.
 Employees are your dealership’s top source of competitive advantage and by meeting the demands of prospective applicants, you can staff your team with employees who will drive productivity and profitability for your dealership.

 Below, we’ve outlined 10 key criteria job seekers look for considering roles at a dealership – and with other employers – and tips for your dealership to create the best candidate and employee experience possible.

 Depending on the team and role, many job applications are several pages long or result in an endless scroll, leading to a frustrating applicant experience.
 Recent data found that younger job seekers in particular get turned away by long job applications.
 In fact, more than 60 percent of Generation Z job seekers are only willing to spend 15 minutes or less on a job application.

 Another recent study found that contrary to what some employers might think, long job applications don’t always weed out unqualified candidates.
 Instead, candidates who might not be qualified and are desperate to find a new role will take the time to fill out the application.
 On the other hand, qualified job seekers know they can skip complicated job applications and easily find opportunities elsewhere.